madmurphy/libconfini/MANUAL.md

 ## SUPPORTED SYNTAXES

-During the years several interpretations of INI files appeared.
+During the years several interpretations of INI files have appeared.
 In some implementations the colon character (`:`) has been adopted as delimiter between keys and values instead of the classic equals sign (a typical example under GNU/Linux is `/etc/nsswitch.conf`); in other implementations, under the